blank

 Schore, Allan (2003).
 Affect Regulation and Repair of the Self.
 "The Right Brain, the Right Mind, and Psychoanalysis."
 New York: W.W.
 Norton & Company, pp. 205 - 249.

-Are you taking the Science of Counseling Tour ?
+Taking the Science of Counseling Tour?